 When your baby starts teething, chances are you'll know about it.
 A teething rash, red cheeks, excess dribbling, and general irritability are all signs of teething in babies and toddlers.

-Not all babies experience the same symptoms though, so you might have questions about what's normal and what's not.
+But not all babies experience the same symptoms, so you might have questions about what's normal and what's not.
 And if your baby is in a lot of discomfort, you'll want to know the best ways to relieve their teething pain.

 Fortunately, there are plenty of things you can try which might make it a bit easier to get through – for baby and for you!
 These include: